tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/tobokegao.png" width="320" height="320" />

 It&#x0027;s me!!!
-I&#x0027;m thinking of doing a live show around this album songs and making GAMEBOY covers of the songs that influenced me in the making of this album to challenge DJs!
+While making this album, I was always thinking about challenging DJs to do a live show based on its tracks!

 [homepage](https://tobokegao.github.io/)